postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/creating-run-button.md

 * Next to the collection name, select <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> to expand the collection details and select **Share collection** to open a modal.

 * Tab over to **Via Run in Postman**.
-* Choose a dynamic or static button:
+* Choose a live or static button:
-    * **Dynamic button**: This button uses JavaScript, HTML and CSS, so you can customize the button for a website.
+    * **Live button**: This button uses JavaScript, HTML and CSS, so you can customize the button for a website.
 You can also access the [Run in Postman API](/docs/publishing-your-api/run-in-postman/run-button-API/) to dynamically create and update environments.
-    > To create a dynamic button, you need to share the collection to a public workspace.
+    > To create a live button, you need to share the collection to a public workspace.
 If you do not have a public workspace to share to, you can create a new one within the modal.
 For users on Enterprise plans, you need to have a [community manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) role to [create a new public workspace](/docs/collaborating-in-postman/public-workspaces/).
     * **Static button**: This button uses Markdown, so you can display it in a README, blog, or other Markdown document.

 * You can optionally include an environment to embed with your collection.
 On the left, click the **Environment** drop-down and choose the environment.